 Observable as SQL, deployable cloud or on-prem.

-Four complementary observability surfaces — MemDB (the runtime queryable as plain SQL through a standard JDBC URL), JMX (the standard JVM management surface for monitoring tools), JFR (Java Flight Recorder events for production profiling), and the enterprise activity log (every user action captured to dedicated SQL tables in the dictionary).
+Four complementary observability surfaces — MemDB (the runtime queryable as plain SQL through a standard JDBC URL), JMX (the standard JVM management surface for monitoring tools), JFR (Java Flight Recorder events for production profiling), and the enterprise activity log (every user action captured to dedicated SQL tables in the metadata repository).
 Cluster coordination runs through Redis pub/sub; deployment runs on customer infrastructure or on cloud-ready configurations.
 The operator's existing analytical tooling is the operator's monitoring tooling.

 Observability is a SELECT